Topological shadows and complexity of islands in multiboundary wormholes: Discussion and Conclusion:

-The volume of the causal shadows for the multi-boundary wormholes have been discussed before briefly in \cite{Fu:2018kcp, Balasubramanian:2018hsu, Caceres:2018blh} in the context of purification complexity.
+\textbf{On complexity of purification:}The volume of the causal shadows for the multi-boundary wormholes have been discussed before briefly in \cite{Fu:2018kcp, Balasubramanian:2018hsu, Caceres:2018blh} in the context of purification complexity.
 The reappearance of these results in our context strengthens the correspondence between the islands and purification.
 The correspondence between multi-boundary wormholes and entanglement of purification (EoP) was first advocated in \cite{Bao:2018fso}.
 In \cite{Bhattacharya:2020ymw}, these similarities were discussed in regards to the multi-boundary wormhole model of islands and multi-partite entanglement of purification.
 We can therefore argue for a similar but an extended version of this correspondence from the understanding of complexity in this paper.
 In terms of the results of our paper, the change of complexity ($\Delta C$) due to the island within these models is simply equivalent to tripartite or multipartite complexity of purification (CoP).
+The way one talks about purification in the context of island is that after the Page time, some of the Hawking modes outside the black hole horizon get purified by their partner modes inside the black hole since the radiation subsystem gets access to those partner modes inside the horizon.
+This happens due to inclusion of the island regions in the entanglement wedge of the radiation subsystem.
+In terms of complexity, our results signify that the access to the purifying partner modes also enables the radiation subsystem to access a certain new number of gates which results in the jump at Page time.
+This jump from no-island to island phase have been also addressed in \cite{Hernandez:2020nem}(Section 4) and has been attributed to the mutual complexity, which matches with the multipartite purification complexity as shown in \cite{Balasubramanian:2018hsu, Caceres:2018blh}.
+Within the scope of these models, to the best of our understanding, after the Page time the access to this new set of gates characterizes the non-trivial nature of the plots of the subregion complexity (as shown in Figures \ref{fig: 3bdycomp} and \ref{fig: nbdycomp}).
+We show a representative figure of the above-mentioned event in Figure \ref{fig: purification}.
+However, the consistent fact apart from the jump in the two candidate curves is that in both the cases the mixed state complexity of the final radiation state becomes zero indicating a final pure state.
+On the other hand, the initial complexity of the two candidate curves show different features (large value in the decaying one and small or zero value in the other one) indicating that in the very initial phase, the radiation might go through different evolution procedures within these models.

 \textbf{ Kinematic Space lessons:} Given the prominent role of bulk regions such as causal shadows and islands in our analysis, we elucidated its properties from a complementary angle.
 We have shown how to reconstruct volumes of islands in the CFT through use of kinematic space.
 Our analysis clearly displays which quantum information encodes the volume of islands.
 For a wormhole geometry with $\n$ exits $A_k$, the correlations responsible for the entanglement of each subregion within a single $A_k$ \textit{never} contribute to the island's volume.
 The protagonists are always the correlations arising through the entanglement between the exits $A_k$.
 Other contributions to the island's volume arise from geodesics that are not anchored in $A=\cup_k A_k$.
 They contribute through their chords piercing the island and we have described how these terms can be computed from the knowledge of $\p A$.
 Moreover, we have combined the expressions for the volume of causal shadows and islands with our general results from pure gravity analyses to derive integral identities for trigonometric integrals, \eqref{CausalShadowIntegral} and \eqref{IslandIntegral}, in line with the purpose of integral geometry.
 These identities might be of interest to the mathematical community, and of course any physicist working with trigonometric integrals.